-In this matter, let’s see the difference between a native and hybrid app.
+In this matter, let’s see the difference between a native app and hybrid app.
 Here is a convenient table of comparison of mobile native vs. hybrid apps:

 Technologies Used For Mobile Application Development

 A hybrid mobile app is built using technologies typically used for the web.
 Hybrid apps are hosted inside native applications that allow them to access the device’s camera, pedometer, and other functionalities, removing the need to develop for any specific device or operating system.
-This means that you are creating a website wrapped up inside an app.
+This means that you are creating a website wrapped inside an app.

 Unlike hybrid apps, native apps are built for the platform they’re to be used on (iOS, Android, etc.).
-React Native allows a proportion of the code to be shared between platforms and empowers developers to create apps that feel less clunky and perform better than hybrid apps.
+React Native allows a proportion of the script to be shared between platforms and empowers developers to create apps that feel less clunky and perform better than hybrid apps.

 With both React Native and Native apps, gestures like pinching or double-tapping work in the way you’d expect them to work on your operating system.

-We’ve made a detailed overview of native vs. hybrid app comparison.
+We’ve made a detailed overview of hybrid vs native app comparison.
 There are clear and distinct advantages and disadvantages for both hybrid and native approaches, and that is why this discussion is still relevant.
 Speed to market, one source code, cross-compatible web technologies, easy updates, availability of resources, and lower budget costs make hybrid applications very appealing.
 But in the long run, the biggest detraction of hybrid apps is that the company will likely spend more time fixing and tweaking the app because of user complaints about UI elements or performance-driven issues of a product.

-Additionally, native apps have the added advantage of functions that are specific to the OS on which the app is built (e.g., camera, GPS, address book, etcetera).
-Furthermore, when we talk about native vs. hybrid app development, a native approach offers the best in class security for a mobile application, the best performance, a highly responsive user interface, and access to all native APIs.
+Additionally, native apps have the advantage of functions that are specific to the OS on which the app is built (e.g., camera, GPS, address book, etcetera).
+Furthermore, when we talk about hybrid vs native app development, a native approach offers the best in class security for a mobile application, the best performance, a highly responsive user interface, and access to all native APIs.
 In other words, the original investment may be higher.
 Still, a company will save time and money in the long run while offering a great user experience and an industry-standard app performance.